monsterma314/Scopy-Software-CentOS7/README.md

 Error 1: Qt: Session management error: None of the authentication protocols specified are supported

 Make sure that you have unset the SESSION_MANAGER variable.
 To be absolutely certain, run:
 	  $ export -p
-	  if it shows up, then
+if SESSION_MANAGER shows up, then
 	  $ export -n SESSION_MANAGER

  If that still does not solve the problem (like for me) then you should beware of cached data.
 You will have to visit ~/.cache/ and look for scopy (mine was in the Applications folder)

 	  $ cd ~/.cache
 	  $ find . -name *[sS]copy* -print # if this command finds it, delete the folder it is in

 For me it was in ~/.cache/Applications:
 	  /home/monsterma/.cache
 	  ├── Applications
 	  │   ├── org.adi.Scopy